smithd36/emergency-medical-dbms/README.md

-# JavaFX GUI DBMS using MySQL and SQLite
+# JavaFX GUI Database Management System using MySQL with Azure & Secure SQLite

-This program is written in Java, using the Maven dependency management system.
-This program has implementations of bootstrapfx and CSS styling through JavaFX.
-Created to manage licensure of an institution, this program has been modified for GitHub display and distribution accordingly, excluding any and all critical account information including database login credentials.
-To view the program in action, check out these shots:
+This program is a JavaFX-based GUI database management system (DBMS) developed using Maven as the dependency management system.
+It incorporates BootstrapFX and CSS styling in JavaFX to enhance the visual appearance of the application.
+Originally designed for managing licensure in an institution, the program has been modified for GitHub display and distribution, with sensitive information such as database login credentials excluded.
+To get a glimpse of the program in action, please refer to the following screenshots:

 ![Screenshot 2023-05-31 133628](https://github.com/smithd36/mysql-javafx-medical-license-system/assets/90289165/512a8035-ea82-431c-86e9-41b3b16bed3e)
 ![Screenshot 2023-05-31 133603](https://github.com/smithd36/mysql-javafx-medical-license-system/assets/90289165/d7cba88c-abb9-4311-8af9-538d573ff3e0)